manojkumar-jmp/manojkumar-jmp/README.md

-## Hi there 👋
+## Hi ..
+I'm Manoj

-I am having over one and a half decade experience working with MNC's and more three years of working as Self Employed.
+I am having 19+ years of hands-on experience in software development, I have held various roles across development and design to solution architecture and technical leadership.
+Throughout my career, I've been passionate about leveraging my skills and expertise to create efficient, scalable, and innovative solutions using  Microsoft technologies.

 * Experience on architecture, design, development and deployment on Microsoft Technology and managing team.
 * Coordination with different development teams to finalize and design REST API.
 * Experience on debugging applications and tracking defects and re-factor complex code written by others.